-It is possible to sometimes find single specimens, but most often they are grown in small clumps, so they resemble palm-like shrubs in attractive pots.
-The fronds are popular in flower arrangements, Palm Sunday decorations, and wreaths and can survive for up to 40 days after being cut from the plant.
+It is possible to sometimes find single specimens, but most often the palms are grown in small clumps, so that they resemble palm-like shrubs in attractive pots.
+The fronds are popular in flower arrangements, Palm Sunday decorations, and wreaths, since they can survive for up to 40 days after being cut from the plant.
 The parlor palm plant is non-toxic for animals and humans.

 How to Grow Parlor Palm Plants

 Among all the palm trees, parlor palms are a great place to start for the beginner.
-They do especially well in 3-gallon pots (about 10 inches) in a northern exposure or foyer, where they show off their fine textured leaves.
+They do especially well in 3-gallon pots (about 10 inches wide) in a northern exposure or foyer, where they show off their fine-textured leaves.
 Because they are tolerant of lower light conditions and sensitive to too much water, they are prime candidates to be "loved to death," either through overwatering or by getting too much direct sunlight.
 Resist the temptation.

 These are considered low-light palms, but that doesn't mean "no-light" palms.
 They still prefer bright, filtered sunlight to do their best.
 They often do well with northern exposure.

 Indoors, any high-quality potting mix will suffice.
-Be careful not to let the mixture break down and become a sponge.
-Outdoors it grows in sand, loam, and clay.
+Be careful not to let the mixture break down and become spongy.
+Outdoors, this palms will grow well in almost any soil—sand, loam, or clay.
 It does not tolerate salty soil.

 Like many palms, parlor palms are sensitive to overwatering and cannot tolerate being waterlogged or sitting in the saturated potting mix.
 Even moisture is ideal.
 Err on the side of slightly too dry rather than overwatering.
 Water when the top 1 inch of the soil feels dry.
 Yellow fronds will indicate the plant needs more water.